LilTOJustice/FishingBell/README.md

 # FishingBell
 FABRIC ONLY

-Craft a bell fishing rod by using a fishing rod and a bell in any shape in a crafting table.
+Craft a bell fishing rod with a smithing table.
+Use a tripwire hook as the template, then a fishing rod and a bell.
-When something hooks on to the rod, the bell will ring.
+When something hooks on to the rod, the bell will ring, and the fishing line has 4x the length of the vanilla fishing rod.

 How to install:
 1. Go to releases and download the zip